slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 + x@shl -- You can’t change someone.
 All you can do is understand them.
 + x@omanueljoaquim -- Quem não generaliza, cai sempre nas provas anedóticas.
 Não é um erro lógico, é sobrevivência.
 + @Rapahelz -- Behaviors that are rewarded in the zoo are suicidal in the jungle.
+> *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."  -- James Akre*

 - when there is a problem there is an oportunity
 - grow also feels like loss